Rotating or replacing your PAT

 Step 1 — Create a new PAT in Azure DevOps

-Follow Creating a Personal Access Token to mint a fresh token with all four scopes and a 90-day expiration.
+Follow Creating a Personal Access Token to mint a fresh token with all required scopes and a 90-day expiration.
 Copy the token string the moment Azure DevOps shows it — you only get one chance.

 Step 2 — Open the Integration settings page